james-knott/osdpbase/README.md

 - Start osdp3.py --start company (company works well for me but can be any name or project) At the end it spits out port number.
 - Connect with your favorite ssh client or navigate to project/company/vagrant and do a vagrant ssh
 - When your done with the project or no longer want the vagrant environment just do osdpv3.py --destroy

+## Developers
+- Please use developer branch
+- Create a virtualenv for your development and testing then move your code over to a clean folder to push up your changes.